ramank775/chat-server/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change by opening a [new discussion](https://github.com/ramank775/chat-server/discussions/categories/ideas).
+* Suggest your change in [Ideas in discussion](https://github.com/ramank775/chat-server/discussions/categories/ideas).
 * Once approved [open a new issue](https://github.com/ramank775/chat-server/issues/new) and start writing code.

 #### **Do you have questions?**